DenisMal00/smart-inventory-monitor/README.md

 ### Real-time AI-driven stock analysis

 > **Live Demo:** [inventory-monitor-denis.duckdns.org](http://inventory-monitor-denis.duckdns.org:8000/)
 > *(Note: This is an on-demand environment.
-If the link is unreachable, it is likely offline to optimize AWS infrastructure costs.)*
+If the link is unreachable, it is likely offline to optimize AWS infrastructure costs).*
+>
-> Want to see the system react in real-time?
-You can simulate an industrial camera from your terminal by running our [Live Simulator](#try-it-yourself-live-simulator).
+> *Want to see the system react in real-time?
+You can simulate an industrial camera from your terminal by running our [Live Simulator](#try-it-yourself-live-simulator).*

 **Smart Inventory Monitor** is a **Cloud-Native** computer vision solution designed to automate stock counting in logistics environments.
 By leveraging a quantized **YOLOv8 nano** model, the system tracks package counts in real-time, providing a reliable and automated alternative to manual inventory checks.